victorjunnanpan/pansyntaxlab/content/authors/Wanxin Li/index.md

 ---
 # Display name
-title: Wanxin Li 李菀忻
+title: Wency Wanxin Li 李菀忻

 # Full name (for SEO)
-first_name: Wanxin
+first_name: Wency Wanxin
 last_name: Li

 # Username (this should match the folder name)
 authors:
-  - Wanxin Li
+  - Wency Wanxin Li

 # Is this the primary user of the site?
 superuser: false